-For climbers who prefer some adventure there is still a large amount of unclimbed rock in this area and more so on the backside of the Reef.
+For climbers who prefer even more adventure there is still a lot of unclimbed rock in this area more so on the backside of the Reef.

 NOTE.
 The crags are set up in alphabetical order starting from I-70 and going south along the Reef.

 For Crags A thru F park at Little Spotted Wolf Canyon.

 For Crags F thru K park at Uneva Canyon.

 For Crags K thru P park at Three Fingers Canyon.